 A number of scholarships are awarded to deserving seniors each year.
 Information on scholarships and financial aid is announced and available to all seniors.
 Interested students should be alert to announcements, the scholarship newsletter, the website, posted flyers, and financial aid workshops.

 STANDARDIZED TESTING DATES

-Northwestern personnel administer many grade level academic achievement tests during the school year.
-Students may register for additional tests, as well.
-Information and registration materials for tests such as the ACT and SAT are available through the School Counseling Office and on the website.
+Northwestern personnel administer many academic achievement tests during the school year.
+Information and registration materials for tests such as the ACT and SAT are available through the Counseling Office.